-Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.
+Cross training for runners is essential to a sustainable, healthy, strong, and injury-free running journey.

-By mixing up your training plan with other activities – be it strength training, yoga, or swimming – cross training is important for helping you level up your running and hit new PRs.
+Cross-training involves mixing up your training program with other activities—such as weight training, yoga, or swimming—to help you level up your running, keep you injury-free, and hit new PRs.

-But when done incorrectly, cross training can have a negative impact on your running game.
-That’s why we spoke with running coaches and health experts to help you safely enhance your running performance with cross-training.
+We spoke with running coaches and health experts to help you safely enhance your running performance by adding cross-training to your weekly training plan.

 Cross training for runners is any activity that is complementary to your running training, and makes you a better runner.

-- Strengthen your body, which can improve your endurance and running economy,
+• Build strength, which can improve your endurance and running economy

-- Provide a mental and physical break by switching up your training, and
+• Provide a mental and physical break by switching up your training

-Every different crosstraining activity has some pros and cons when related to your running fitness.
+Every different cross training activity has pros and cons when related to your running fitness.

 Yoga, for example, is great for mobility and strength, but isn’t as effective as a good gym session for building muscular endurance.

-We’re going to get into the different types of cross training for runners, but first, let’s look at the benefits.
+We’ll discuss the different types of cross-training for runners, but first, let’s consider the benefits.

-Overall, cross training makes you a well-rounded running machine: you’re strong, you’ve got good endurance, and you’ve got no weak spots where injuries or imbalances can develop.
+Overall, cross-training makes you a well-rounded running machine by building strength and endurance and minimizing weak spots where injuries or imbalances can develop.

 This means cross-training is especially useful for . . .